r-token/the-golden-hurricast/src/pages/2020-08-31-introducing-comments/index.md

 - It's fast.
 Adding this functionality won’t negatively impact the load time of our posts.
 - It fits in nicely with how we've already built the site.

-There are some steps things you should know before you get started commenting:
+There are some things you should know before you get started commenting:

 <br />